ConnectProject/connect/README.md

 An open platform to save anonymous data coming from any application using this API

+## Usage

+If you want to use the connect api service see the full [usage guide](./doc/usage.md) to learn more about it.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.